-- Safeguarding and promoting the welfare of children is defined in the Department for Education's KCSIE (2023) as: - o protecting children from maltreatment - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o and taking action to enable all children to have the best outcomes. - The College fully recognises its responsibility to safeguard and promote the welfare of all its students.
+- Safeguarding and promoting the welfare of children is defined by Working Together to Safeguard Children (2023), p.7 as: - o providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o taking action to enable all children to have the best outcomes. - The College fully recognises its responsibility to safeguard and promote the welfare of all its students.
 Schools, colleges and their staff have an important role in the wider legislative and regulatory framework which seeks to promote the welfare of all children.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 In order to fulfil this responsibility effectively, we make sure our approach is child-centred.
-This means that we consider, at all times, what is in the best interests of the child. - Every student should feel safe and protected from any form of abuse which, in this policy, means any kind of physical abuse, emotional abuse, sexual abuse or neglect.
+This means that we consider, at all times, what is in the best interests of the child. - Every student should feel safe and protected from any form of abuse which, in this policy, means any kind of physical abuse, emotional abuse, sexual abuse, exploitation or neglect.
 All children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality, or beliefs.
 No child or group of children should be treated any less favourably than others in being able to access services which meet their particular needs. - The College fully recognises its duty to reassure victims that they are being taken seriously and that they will be supported and kept safe; and that a victim should never be given the impression that they are creating a problem by reporting any form of abuse; and nor should a victim ever be made to feel ashamed for making a report.